Lab41/animal_ai/README.md

 ```

 ## Method 1

+### DCOS instructions
+Add Networking Service endpoints when creating a new instance.
+My endpoints are listed below:
+1. Container Port: 8888, Host Port: Assign Automatically; Used for Jupyter
+2. Container Port: 22, Host Port: Assign Automatically; Used for SSH, you will need to make note of which port is assigned and use that for ssh'ing to your instance.
+3. Container Port: 5900+n (where n is the display number used below in setting up TurboVNC), Host Port: 5900+n; Used for TurboVNC

 Install VirtualGL and TurboVNC (based on instructions from [here](https://gist.github.com/cyberang3l/422a77a47bdc15a0824d5cca47e64ba2)

 The install files for Ubuntu are in the [remote](remote) directory.